Linkcube/Nora/README.md

 --- | --- | ---
 --load_config (-l) | Load a config file | `-l radio.json`

-[Nai](https://github.com/linkcube/nai), the complimenting UI to this project manages many of the safe value changes so there's no real need to mess around with them.
+[Svelte Radio Interface](https://github.com/Linkcube/svelte-radio-interface), the complimenting UI to this project manages many of the safe value changes so there's no real need to mess around with them.